2026 Call for Proposals

 SUBMIT A PROPOSAL

-New / Newer Directors: AUCCCD leadership and the conference committee highly encourage newer directors to submit programming.
-Your colleagues and peers want to hear from you and what you are facing!
+New / Newer Directors: AUCCCD leadership and the Programs Committee strongly encourage new and newer directors to submit proposals.
+Your colleagues want to learn from your experiences and the challenges you are navigating in your roles.

 • Session Title